 Get Your Tank Pumped Today!

-If you have been googling for “septic tank pumping near me”, your search is over!
+If you have been googling for septic tank services, your search is over!
 Western Septic & Excavation has everything you need.
 Our company offers septic tank pumping services, repairs, and maintenance to help keep your septic system running smoothly.
 We have broad experience and have worked with several home and business owners in Idaho since 2010.

 Whether you need routine pumping or septic system installation, our experts will work with you to identify your unique septic needs and provide a solution that fits your budget.
-We have an impeccable reputation and several reviews, so you can rest assured that no matter what happens, we’ve got you covered.
+We have an impeccable reputation and several reviews, so you can rest assured that we’ve got you covered no matter what happens.
 Contact us to learn more or to schedule your next pumping!